Graduate Medical Education

 A message from the Designated Institutional Official of Graduate Medical Education

 Welcome to Orlando Health.
 Our organization is committed to medical education as part of its core mission.
-We are the institutional sponsor of 7 residency and 18 fellowship programs.
+We are the institutional sponsor of 6 residency and 19 fellowship programs in addition to 1 residency and 2 fellowship programs sponsored by University of Florida.
 We serve as a major training site for several medical schools in Florida including University of Florida, Florida State University, University of Central Florida, and University of South Florida as well as from schools throughout the United States.
 The Graduate Medical Education mission is to provide quality structured postgraduate residency programs that facilitate the residents’ professional and personal development, while assuring safe and high quality patient care.
 Advanced education of the highest quality, combing teaching, clinical service, safe patient care and research is our top priority.
 Orlando is an exciting, growing city with a major commitment to medical education and medical research.

 Please learn more about us from our website and feel free to contact us with any questions you may have.

 Mario Madruga, MD, FACP